chrissyhroberts/FPC_GRADER/README.md

 ## INSTALLATION

 Install R and R studio
-Download the files in this repo
+Download the files in this repo and put them in a folder on your computer

 ## Run